A Look Back at the GC-CD Challenge

 Topic #1 – Construction

-- Saint-Nazaire University Institute of Technology – Bachelor's Degree in Applied Sciences (BUT 3)
+- Saint-Nazaire University Institute of Technology (IUT) – BUT 3

 - Bordeaux 2 University Institute of Technology – BUT 3

-- La Rochelle University Institute of Technology – Bachelor's Degree in Applied Sciences (BUT 3)
+- La Rochelle University Institute of Technology (IUT) – BUT 3

-- Rennes University Institute of Technology – Bachelor of Applied Science (BUT) 3
+- Rennes University Institute of Technology (IUT) – BUT 3

-- Egletons University Institute of Technology – BUT 2
+- Egletons University Institute of Technology (IUT) – BUT 2

-- Cergy University Institute of Technology – Bachelor's Degree in Applied Sciences (BUT 2)
+- Cergy University Institute of Technology – BUT 2

-Student Awards: La Rochelle University Institute of Technology (IUT) – Architecture Category
+Student Awards: La Rochelle University Institute of Technology (IUT), with a focus on architecture

 Tied for 5th place overall in the challenge:

-- Saint-Pierre University Institute of Technology – BUT 3 (Construction Track)
+- Saint-Pierre University Institute of Technology (IUT) – BUT 3 (Building Engineering)

-- Bordeaux 1 University Institute of Technology – BUT 3 (Construction Track)
+- Bordeaux 1 University Institute of Technology – BUT 3 (Civil Engineering track)

-- Rennes University Institute of Technology – Bachelor of Applied Science (B.A.S.) in Urban Planning
+- Rennes University Institute of Technology (IUT) – BUT 3 (Urban Planning)

 Congratulations to all the candidates!